These are the best places to travel this summer

 Tsipouro is a distilled spirit, similar to grappa, that is made only in Greece.
 It's created using the leftover must from pressing wine and is usually quaffed as an aperitif.
 Tsikoudia, also known as raki, is essentially the Cretan version of tsipouro.

-If all of the above is too harsh a shot of alcohol for your tastes, you may well prefer the sweet liqueur mastiha, made with mastic resin grown on Chios.
+If these options are too harsh a shot of alcohol for your tastes, you may well prefer the sweet liqueur mastiha, made with mastic resin grown on Chios.
 It's an excellent digestif.

 Where to try it: Discover ouzo production methods and buy a few bottles at The World of Ouzo and Varvagianni Ouzo Museum on Lesvos.
 Mastiha Shop in Athens sells all things mastic resin.